Calendar of festivals and cultural and sporting activities

 Experience the Spanish edition of the world's most famous water polo festival for kids

-A four-day tournament plus a day dedicated to fun and excitement at PortAventura Park.
+A three-day tournament plus a day dedicated to fun and excitement at PortAventura Park.
 The world’s leading grassroots water polo festival will take place at the Sylvia Fontana Olympic outdoor pool in Tarragona.

 © Pep Escoda